Visiting Muxia Spain | A Magical Village in Galicia

 Many of the albergues also offer private rooms, as well as large shared rooms.

-More Places to Stay in Muxía
+More Popular Places to Stay in Muxía

 There is also a wide range of hotels in Muxia, pensions (cheaper accommodations), and private apartments.